 - Eligible for clearance on criminal background check and drug screening.

-- Applicants participating in Clayton State University’s Honors Program are guaranteed admission if they meet all program admission standards.
+- Applicants participating in Clayton State University’s Honors Program are given priority if they meet all program admission standards.

 - Applicants who have attended another nursing program are required to disclose on their application and submit letter of good standing from the program administrator.
 Applicants who have been dismissed from another nursing program are ineligible for admission to the Clayton State program.
 Applicants who have been suspended from another program due to academic or clinical performance will be considered on a case-by-case basis.